navgurukul/newton/js-switch_case/Introduction.md

 Then it will check the next statement which is break; and as you all know break statements help in breaking the flow of a program it will come out of the flow and the program ends.

 #### Note :

  Here after the each case break; statement is there because we don’t want it to check the whole program, once it will get the right case it will break the flow and come out of the program and this is the reason that it works faster than the if-else statements which you have read in the basics doc already.

 ### Definition

-Switch statement executes a block of code which depends on different cases, if there is a match with any of the cases  that particular block of code will execute and the program will stop.
+Switch statement executes a block of code which depends on different cases, if there is a match with any of the cases, that particular block of code will execute and the program will stop.